linode/apl-docs/docs/apps/argocd.md

 - Team members are only allowed access to, and administer their own projects

 Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and Argo CD is automatically configured to access the repository and sync.
-All that is left to do is Teams is to fill their repository with intended state and commit.
+All that is left to do is Teams to fill their repository with the intended state (manifests) and commit.

 ## Known issues